aymensakka/dittofeed/deployment/README.md

 # Deployment Scripts

-This folder contains scripts for building and deploying Dittofeed.
+This folder contains scripts for building and deploying Dittofeed Docker images to Nexus registry.

 ## Quick Start